lukso-network/docs/docs/learn/universal-profile/metadata/create-profile-metadata.md

 ## Prerequisites

-- You have a Universal Profile address and an Externally Owned Account (EOA) that has permission to modify the profile's data.
+- You have a Universal Profile address and and exported the private key of your Browser Extension which has permission to modify the profile's data.
-- You have access to a LUKSO RPC node.
-We'll use the [public LUKSO Testnet RPC](https://rpc.testnet.lukso.network).

-## Step 1: Install Dependencies
+### Step 1: Install Dependencies

 We'll use `erc725.js` to handle schema encoding and a web3 library to interact with the blockchain.